 ANDREA CETRULO (B.S.
 Sociology, University of Barcelona; M.S.
 Urban Studies, UCL) is an Associate of Program and Content Curation for Theatrum Mundi, and has worked as a researcher for the Global Cultural Districts Network and World Cities Culture Forum.
-She will moderate and design the Future Studies Podcast on behalf of the Program which stages encounters with the Future Faculty and outside speakers, artists, and thinkers.
+She will moderate and design various Future Studies series (Seven Prophecies of the Future, Venice Biennale 2021) on behalf of the Program which stages encounters with the Future Faculty and outside speakers, artists, and thinkers.
 She is also a contributing author to the Future Mysticism Lab.

 DAMON BONARI is a process engineer and philosophical writer who focuses on elemental phenomena and mystical thought.
 He is a co-author of the Future Cosmos Lab.

 WILL SCARLETT is a Ph.D.
-Candidate at the New School University completing a dissertation on experiences of "presence" in virtual immersive realities.
+Candidate at the New School University in New York completing a dissertation on experiences of "presence" in virtual immersive realities.
 He is a co-author of the Future Movement Lab.

 SASHA SHESTAKOVA explores material dimensions of non-linear time and situated approach to envisioning otherwise.
 She is interested in the decolonial approach towards contemporary art in Russia, which she uses to question the colonial power play implied in homogeneous categories like “post-Soviet” and “New East.”
 She is a co-author of the Future X Lab.